yaplas/cascade-fields/README.md

 ## Notes

-Cascade fields appear nested into the field that cause the cascade, the `by` metadata prop is used to give a name to the value of the parent field (`by` prop is ignored for fields that don't contain cascade), so here in the example, `report` field has its value in the prop `type`.
-If `by` was not set the prop name would be just `value`.
-This value is nested at the same level as the `report` cascade fields, in this example `report` has just one cascade field: `period`.
-If the user would have selected `detailed` instead of `summary` the field that would be appeared as `report` cascade would be `date`.
+When a field has a cascade, the cascade fields appear nested into the field name, and the parent field actual value will be in a `value` prop at the same level of the fields in cascade.
+This behavior is desirable to avoid names collision between fields in cascades of different parents.
+If the metadata contains the `by` attribute the `value` prop will be renamed.
+In this example `report` field has two options, one with a cascade of just one field (`period`) and two fields in the second option (`date` and `comment`).
+Base on what the user select (`summary` or `detailed`) the respective cascade fields will appear in the UI.
+The value of the field `report` itself appear into the prop `type` because of the `by` metadata attribute.
-Options are set to specify the cascade of each possible field value, and if the component prop is not set also it is used by the default component (`OptionSelector`) to show a dropdown filled with the options.
+Options are set to specify the cascade of each possible field value, and if the `component` prop is not set also it is used by the default component (`OptionSelector`) to show a dropdown filled with the options.
 Options could be an array of items with `value` or an array of strings, or an object with props from where `OptionSelector` component gets the items to show in the dropdown.
 When a component is provided (set in the component prop in the metadata) it is up to that component what to do with the options, but they are still used to determinate the cascade fields.
 In the example we see in the `send` field that a checkbox component is set (input type checkbox) so it will ignore the options but those options are still used to determinate the cascade fields, that the reason why the `email` field appear just if the user checks the checkbox but it won't appear otherwise (`email` field is in the option with `true` value).
-In this case the option with value = `false` it is not necessary because input component ignored the options and that options does not contain cascade.
+In this case the option with value as `false` is not necessary because input component ignored the options and that option does not contain cascade.

 Some playable examples coming soon !!